Chart Color Schemes

 Bilpin - Colo - St Albans hosts an older demographic, ranking in the top quartile nationwide

-Bilpin-Colo-St Albans's median age is 48 years, significantly higher than Greater Sydney's average of 37 years and Australia's national median of 38 years.
-The age profile shows that those aged 55-64 are particularly prominent, making up 18.4% of the population, compared to the national average of 11.2%.
-Meanwhile, the 25-34 age group is smaller at 8.1%, compared to Greater Sydney's figure.
-Between 2021 and present, the 75-84 age group has grown from 7.1% to 9.4%, while the 15-24 cohort increased from 9.8% to 11.1%.
-Conversely, the 5-14 age group declined from 10.9% to 9.5%, and the 45-54 age group dropped from 16.5% to 15.1%.
-Population forecasts for 2041 indicate substantial demographic changes in Bilpin-Colo-St Albans, with the 85+ cohort projected to grow by 209%, adding 123 residents to reach 182.
+Bilpin-Colo-St Albans's median age is 48 years, significantly higher than Greater Sydney's average of 37 years and Australia's median age of 38 years.
+The age profile shows that individuals aged 55-64 years are particularly prominent, making up 18.4% of the population, compared to 8.1% for those aged 25-34 years.
+This is notably higher than the national average of 11.2% for the 55-64 age group.
+Between 2021 and present, the 75-84 age group has increased from 7.1% to 9.4%, while the 15-24 cohort has grown from 9.8% to 11.1%.
+Conversely, the 5-14 age group has declined from 10.9% to 9.5%, and the 45-54 age group has decreased from 16.5% to 15.1%.
+Population forecasts for 2041 indicate substantial demographic changes in Bilpin-Colo-St Albans, with the strongest growth projected for the 85+ cohort (209%), adding 123 residents to reach 182 individuals.
 Senior residents aged 65 and above will drive all population growth, reflecting ongoing demographic aging trends.
-Conversely, population declines are projected for those aged 0-4 and 25-34 years.
+Conversely, population declines are forecasted for the 0-4 and 25-34 age cohorts.